What does Mold from Water Damage Look Like?

 Color Variations of Mold

-Mold isn't just one color.
+Mold isn’t just one color.
 It can be black, green, white, and many shades in between.
-Each color can mean something different about the mold, like how much moisture it's been exposed to or if it could be more harmful to your health.
+Each color can mean something different about the mold, like how much moisture it’s been exposed to or if it could be more harmful to your health.
 Black mold, for example, is often talked about because it can be particularly bad for you.
 But remember, any mold at home, no matter the color, is a sign that you need to take action to keep your space safe and clean.
+Exposure to toxic mold can lead to serious health risks, including respiratory issues, immune system compromise, and allergic

 Textures and Appearances